adamliter/latex-workshop/README.md

 # LaTeX workshop (for linguists)

-This repository contains materials for an impromptu workshop on LaTeX at the 2015 Chicago LSA Institute.
-A PDF of the compiled handout can be found [here][handout].
+This handout was originally developed for an impromptu workshop on LaTeX that I gave at the 2015 Chicago Linguistic Institute.
+Since then, I have updated the handout and will continute to periodically keep it up to date.
+A compiled `.pdf` of the most recent version of the handout can be found [here][handout].

 Feel free to fork this repository and open a pull request if you see ways that these materials could be improved.